nts345045/datacube_resp_tool/README.md

 Nathan T. Stevens (Pacific Northwest Seismic Network)

 ## License
-This code is distributed under a Creative Commons 4.0 By Attribution license.
+This repository is distributed under a Creative Commons 4.0 By Attribution license.
-E.g., Inline citation (Stevens, 2025)
-Citation of a GitHub repository:

 ## Dependencies
 Beyond `python3` this repository requires the `pandas` and `obspy` packages to operate.